GLOBAL 100 Intercultural Communication

 This is the Stage I core course for all Bachelor of Global Studies majors.

-We will use our geolocation in the South Pacific as a significant reference point and you will be encouraged to draw on your own experiences interacting with other cultures and languages in Auckland during classes and in assignments.
+You are encouraged to draw on your own experiences of interacting with other cultures and languages in Auckland and the South Pacific in classes and assignments.